About Me

 Digital Communications Assistant (January 2020 — January 2021)

-- Compiled and analyzed weekly website traffic data to inform digital strategy and optimize content performance.
+- Compiled and analyzed weekly web traffic reports to guide digital strategy and optimize content performance.

-- Coordinated with a part-time web project manager and external developers to implement site improvements.
+- Coordinated site improvements with part-time web project manager and external developers.

 WITNESS